How to Enable Netlogon Logging?

 • In the details pane of the Registry editor window, right-click on the “SysvolReady flag” and choose Modify from the context menu that appears.

-• In the Value data box, enter a value of 0 (zero) and click OK.
+• In the Value data box, enter 0 (zero) and click OK.
 This will set up NetLogon logging for errors and warnings by default.

 • To enable logging for all events (e.g., successes and errors/warnings), right-click on NetLogon again in Registry Editor’s left pane and choose New > DWORD Value from its context menu.